Nuclear power in France: Anti-nuclear movement

 In the 1970s, an anti-nuclear movement in France, consisting of citizens' groups and political action committees, emerged.
 Between 1975 and 1977, some 175,000 people protested against nuclear power in ten demonstrations.

 On 18 January 1982, Swiss environmental activist Chaïm Nissim fired five rockets on the Superphénix nuclear plant, then under construction.
 The rockets were launched at the incomplete containment building and caused damage, missing the reactor's empty core.

 In January 2004, up to 15,000 anti-nuclear protesters marched in Paris against a new generation of nuclear reactors, the European Pressurised Reactor (EPR).
 On 17 March 2007, simultaneous protests, organised by Sortir du nucléaire, were staged in five French towns to protest against the construction of EPR plants.

 After Japan's 2011 Fukushima nuclear disaster, thousands staged anti-nuclear protests around France, demanding reactors be closed.
 Protesters' demands were focused on getting France to shut its oldest nuclear power station at Fessenheim.
 Many people also protested at the Cattenom Nuclear Power Plant, France's second most powerful.

 In November 2011, thousands of anti-nuclear protesters delayed a train carrying radioactive waste from France to Germany.
 Many clashes and obstructions made the journey the slowest one since the annual shipments of radioactive waste began in 1995.

 Also in November 2011, a French court fined nuclear power giant Électricité de France €1.5m and jailed two senior employees for spying on Greenpeace, including hacking into Greenpeace's computer systems.
 Greenpeace was awarded €500,000 in damages.

 On the first anniversary of the Fukushima nuclear disaster, organisers of French anti-nuclear demonstrations claim 60,000 supporters formed a human chain 230 kilometres long, stretching from Lyon to Avignon.
-Austrian Chancellor Werner Faymann expects anti-nuclear petition drives to start in at least six European Union countries in 2012 with the goal of having the EU abandon nuclear power.
+Austrian Chancellor Werner Faymann expected anti-nuclear petition drives to start in at least six European Union countries in 2012 with the goal of having the EU abandon nuclear power.

 In March 2014, police arrested 57 Greenpeace protesters who used a truck to break through security barriers and enter the Fessenheim nuclear in eastern France.
 The activists hung antinuclear banners, but France's nuclear safety authority said that the plant's security had not been compromised.
 Although President Hollande promised to close Fessenheim by 2016, this was delayed due to the late completion of Flamanville 3, with Fessenheim finally closed in June 2020.